 This OCL repository is my solution to a problem we (by “we” I mean the modeling community at large) have been facing for a long time.

 We have tried several times to build useful model repositories (including both academic and industrial examples) for all of us to learn and analyze.
-Some of the initiatives include our own metamodel zoo, ReMoDD and OOModels (among others that do not even seem to exist anymore!) together with a few personal initiatives (like this) and some companies that offer more limited (and sometimes proprietary) access as well.
+Some of the initiatives include the well-known ATL metamodel zoo, ReMoDD , OpenModels and MDEForge (among others, like OOModels that do not exist anymore) together with a few personal initiatives (like this) and some companies that offer more limited (and sometimes proprietary) access as well.

-Being honest, all these initiatives should be considered as failures (so far) since the number of models they host is really limited and the analysis of those models is complicated due to a mix of technical (storage formats, missing metamodels or other related artefacts, partial models …) and intellectual property (anonimity of the models, reluctance to share the knowledge that may well be the competitive advantage of a company, not clear benefits for the contributing companies …) issues.
+Being honest, all these initiatives should be considered mostly as failures (so far) since the number of models they host is really limited (I think they would be better of trying to (virtually) combine their model bases to get a big single repository) and the analysis of those models is complicated due to a mix of technical (storage formats, missing metamodels or other related artefacts, partial models …) and intellectual property (anonymity of the models, reluctance to share the knowledge that may well be the competitive advantage of a company, not clear benefits for the contributing companies …) issues.

-Sure, we’re going to face some of the problems that have caused model repositories to fail before but we´ll try to avoid some of them.
-To begin with, OCL can be used in many places but it’s still a single language (compared with model repositories specially when following the philosophy that Everything is a model) and a textual one (well, to be more precise, OCL is a modeling language with only a popular concrete syntax which happens to be a textual one).
+Sure, we’re going to face some of the problems that have caused model repositories to fail before but we’ll try to avoid some of them.
+To begin with, OCL can be used in many places but it’s still a single language (compared with model repositories, especially when following the philosophy that Everything is a model) and a textual one (well, to be more precise, OCL is a modeling language with only a popular concrete syntax which happens to be a textual one).
 Moreover, I´m using GitHub to host the OCL repository.